moondance-labs/tanssi-docs/builders/toolkit/integrations/wallets/rainbowkit.md

    - Currency Symbol: TANGO
    - Block Explorer URL: `https://fra-dancebox-3001-bs.a.dancebox.tanssi.network/`

-For detailed instructions on connecting MetaMask to the Dancebox appchain, refer to the [Tanssi Documentation](https://docs.tanssi.network/builders/toolkit/ethereum-api/wallets/metamask/#connect-metamask-to-evm-appchain){target=\_blank}.
+For detailed instructions on connecting MetaMask to the Tanssi demo EVM appchain, refer to the guide [Connect MetaMask to your Tanssi EVM Appchain](https://docs.tanssi.network/builders/toolkit/ethereum-api/wallets/metamask/#connect-metamask-to-evm-appchain){target=\_blank}.

 After connecting, `the projectId` can be safely added to the application: